 If you are currently receiving disability compensation from the VA, you cannot receive both the compensation and pension.
-What you can do is to file for the Improved Pension based on non-service connected health issues.
+What you can do is file for the Improved Pension based on non-service connected health issues.
 If the application is approved, the VA will pay whichever benefit has the highest dollar amount.
 If you are receiving compensation for a service-connected injury, that compensation would not be counted as income.
-However, you should include VA Form 21-4138 Support of Claim (click here for the form) that specifies that you receive compensation, but you want the VA to pick which benefit will pay the most.
+However, you should include VA Form 21-4138 Support of Claim that specifies that you receive compensation, but you want the VA to pick which benefit will pay the most.

 If you are receiving compensation you need to make certain that you are receiving the maximum possible dollar amount for your condition BEFORE filing for the Improved Pension.

-If you are service-connected, you might also be eligible for SMC (Special Monthly Compensation) SMC is a rate paid in addition to or in place of 0% to 100% combined degree compensation.
+If you are service-connected, you might also be eligible for Special Monthly Compensation (SMC).
+SMC is a rate paid in addition to or in place of 0% to 100% combined degree compensation.

 If you need additional information on Special Monthly Compensation, click here.